-Due to her role in managing, leading and growing the European fiduciary business, Ms. Wright has extensive knowledge of regulatory requirements and best market practice in the UK, Luxembourg, Jersey and Ireland.
-She has sat and chaired the boards of the applicable legal vehicles for the fiduciary businesses in each jurisdiction.
+Due to her role in managing, leading and growing the European depositary business, Ms. Wright has extensive knowledge of regulatory requirements and best market practice in the UK, Luxembourg, Jersey, Ireland and Cayman Islands.
+She has sat and chaired the boards of the applicable legal vehicles for the depositary businesses in each jurisdiction.
 Due to her engagement in due diligence exercises she also understands the Nordics, Germany and Asia.
 She has also been engaged in pre-acquisition due diligence in Asia and led a post-acquisition integration across EMEA.

-Ms. Wright holds a degree in Economics and Politics as well as a Masters degree in Economics from University College Dublin.
+Ms. Wright holds a degree in Economics and Politics as well as a master's degree in Economics from University College Dublin.
 Ms. Wright is past chairperson of the Irish Funds committee for Depositary Services.
 She is a former lecturer for the Institute of Bankers in the Certificate and Diploma in Mutual Funds.
 She is co-author of the Institute of Bankers Diploma in Legal and Regulatory Studies.
 She has written numerous industry articles, chaired and participated in industry seminars in Europe and the US.
-She was on an Executive Committee for the DIT School of Accounting and Finance postgraduate doctorate programme.
+She was on an Executive Committee for the Technological University Dublin School of Accounting and Finance postgraduate doctorate programme.